speechbrain/speechbrain/docs/tutorials/processing.rst

 we have 16000 samples for each second.
 Working with such very high dimensional data can be critical from a machine learning perspective.
 The goal of feature extraction is to find more compact ways to represent speech.

-.. rubric:: `🔗 Environmental corruption <processing/environmental-corruption.html>`_
+.. rubric:: `🔗 Environmental Corruption <processing/environmental-corruption.html>`_
    :heading-level: 2

 .. list-table::